 If you want the real unfiltered story behind the moon landing 50 years ago, check out this recently released documentary that’s now available to stream on Hulu.
 When we say “unfiltered” we mean it; this film only uses footage, taken from over 11,000 hours of film and video, that was made as part the Apollo 11 mission, including some 70mm film that previously was not seen the public.
 There’s no narration, interviews or special effects to recreate any of the scenes.
 It’s about as close as you can get to being a part of the original flight.

 3. Apollo 13

 This 1995 film dramatizes the 1970 mission of Apollo 13, the mission that, a few days after launch, suffered a massive equipment failure in the ship’s service module.
 While we know the final outcome of this mission, the film still manages to offer a high degree of tension, as the astronauts onboard try to survive and the team at NASA’s Mission Control try to figure out how to get the crippled spaceship, and its crew, home safely.
 There are tons of great performances in this movie, and they are anchored by Tom Hanks as he portrays Apollo 13 commander Jim Lovell.
-The movie is currently available to stream via the Starz cable network, which is also available for non-cable TV subscribers as a standalone streaming service for $8.99 a month, with a free seven-day trial.
+The movie is currently available to buy or rent via Amazon Prime Video.

 4. From the Earth to the Moon